-The founding members of CISLA carefully crafted these three questions to ask you to put your own work into a broader context.
-The three questions are regularly discussed in IS 201 and IS 401 and must be addressed throughout your time as a CISLA scholar, and in the addendum to the final senior integrative project.
+These three questions ask you to put your own work into a broader liberal arts context.
+The three questions are introduced in IS 201 and IS 401 and returned to in IS 302 and Is 401 and must be addressed throughout your time as a CISLA scholar, and in the addendum (CISLA reflection paper) to the final senior integrative project.

-Q: What if I change my mind about the proposal and the classes after the application has been approved?
+Q: What if I change my mind about my proposed integrative plan of study after the application has been approved?